 Tomato Jam is a fun and flavorful way to jazz up grilled bratwursts or Italian sausage.
 Think of it as a really delicious, chunky, homemade ketchup!

-Sometimes I just need something easy to make for dinner, whether it’s just us or for a few guests.
 Burgers and brats are my go-to for easy dinners in the summertime.
 They’re quick to make, crowd-friendly, and the leftovers taste great.

 I paired the tomato jam with spicy grilled bratwursts.
 The lightly sweet jam was the perfect complement to the kick of heat from the spicy brats!
 Mild or hot Italian sausage would be delicious, too.

-True confession: when I make burgers or brats for just Longe and me, I serve frozen tater tots on the side.
+True confession: when I make burgers or brats for just my family, I serve frozen tater tots on the side.
 I’m such a sucker for them!
 I recently started using an air fryer to cook the tater tots—they get SO crispy in less than 15 minutes and I don’t have to heat up the oven.

-If I’m doing a cookout for guests, I’ll stick with potato salad (Grandma’s German Potato Salad is a favorite) or Perfectly Crispy Garlic Potatoes.
-With a salad on the side, it’s the perfect summer meal.Print
+If I’m doing a cookout for guests, I’ll stick with potato salad (Grandma’s German Potato Salad or this Best Ever Red Potato Salad).
+For a sweeter side dish, I love Taffy Apple Salad.

-- 2 lbs tomatoes, cored and chopped into ¾-inch pieces (I used roma tomatoes)
+- 2 lbs roma tomatoes, cored and chopped into ¾-inch pieces (about 6 large or 8 medium sized)

 - ⅓ cup granulated sugar